QMeqGR/qm-maxima/README.txt

 1.2.6.1 Matrix representation of (j,m)-kets and bras ....................................................

-In the matrix representation the ‘qm’ package works in the ‘z’-basis.
+The matrix representation of kets and bras in the ‘qm’ package are represented in the ‘z’-basis.
 To create a matrix representation of of a ket or bra in the (j,m)-basis one uses the ‘spin_mket’ and ‘spin_mbra’ functions.

  -- Function: spin_mket (s,m_{s},[1,2])
      ‘spin_mket’ returns a ket in the ‘z’-basis for spin ‘s’ and